Israel Museum: Isidore and Anne Falk Information Center for Jewish Art and Life

-The Information Center has a research library and a unique archival collection, constantly growing, of some twenty thousand photographs.
-Many of them are extremely rare, documenting the daily life of Jewish communities around the world, some no longer exist, including images of synagogues, cemeteries, ceremonial objects and many other subjects.
+The Information Center has a research library and a constantly growing archival collection of some twenty thousand photographs documenting the daily life of Jewish communities around the world.
+The collection includes images of synagogues, cemeteries and ceremonial objects, some no longer extant.

 The information center offers access to resources of the collections as well as virtual tours in former exhibitions in order to broaden and deepen knowledge behind the objects in the wing's collections.